digitalrebar/doc/development/contributing/contributing.rst

 #.
 From the Github fork UI, create a pull request from
    my-pull-request-branch

-Work On a Branch
+Working on a Branch
 ~~~~~~~~~~~~~~~~

 It's good practice to work on a branch instead of trunk.
-That allows for several isolated
+This allows for several isolated
 changes into distinct pulls instead of co-mingling
 changes.